tabiosg/psu-scpi/README.md

-# Controlling Power Supply via Python/Matlab
+# Controlling Power Supply via Python

 power_supply.py is currently a WIP and draft for controlling the Elektro-Automatik Power Supply using Python.